Research Group of Len Luyt

 The interaction of the polysaccharide hyaluronan (HA) with RHAMM (receptor for hyaluronan mediated motility) is implicated in the promotion of inflammatory responses.
 RHAMM is an intracellular tubulin-binding protein that, in response to injury, is exported to the cell surface, associates with CD44 and, upon binding to HA, results in activation of growth factor signalling pathways, including ERK1,2.
 Interfering with RHAMM-HA interactions has therapeutic potential for inflammation-related diseases including cancer.
 We have discovered peptides that interfere with RHAMM-HA binding.
 In one approach, peptides that bind to RHAMM were developed based upon sequences of the carboxy-terminal tail region of tubulins that bind to the RHAMM HA binding region.
 These peptides act as mimics of HA and it has been shown that they have selectivity for RHAMM over other HA receptors such as CD44.
 In another approach, stapled peptides consisting solely of the HA binding domain of RHAMM were discovered to maintain the alpha-helical character of RHAMM and bind to HA.
 The ability to discover peptides that interfere in RHAMM-HA interactions sets a precedent for a new approach in the development of drugs that target protein-carbohydrate interactions.

 Our laboratory is located at the London Regional Cancer Program, and is part of the Cancer Research Laboratories.
-Graduate students in the Luyt group are candidates of the Department of Chemistry Graduate Program.
+Graduate students in the Luyt group are candidates of the Department of Chemistry Graduate Program at Western University.

 Please direct any questions regarding research opportunities or collaborations to Dr. Len Luyt.

 London Regional Cancer Program